How to Practice Mindful Eating

 Understand Your Hunger Cues

-Let’s start with the basics – there are actually two distinct types of hunger you should be aware of: physiological hunger and psychological hunger. π€ Physiological hunger is the natural, biological need for food that your body experiences.
-This could manifest as a rumbling stomach, low energy, or difficulty concentrating.
-Psychological hunger, on the other hand, is more emotional in nature.
-It might stem from stress, boredom, or the mere sight or smell of delicious food.
-Understanding the difference between these two types of hunger is crucial for tuning into your body’s true needs.
+Let’s start with the basics: There are two primary types of hunger you should be aware of: physiological hunger and psychological hunger.
+Physiological hunger is your body’s natural, biological need for sustenance.
+It manifests as physical sensations like a rumbling stomach, low energy levels, or difficulty concentrating.
+Psychological hunger, on the other hand, is more emotionally driven.
+It can arise from stress, boredom, or simply the sight or aroma of tempting food.
+Understanding the distinction between these two types of hunger is crucial for aligning with your body’s genuine needs.

 Recognizing Fullness Cues